getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations/gitlab.md

 ## Troubleshooting

 FAQ:
-- I'm using GitLab on-premise.
+- I'm using GitLab on-premises.
 Do I need to whitelist Sentry's IP addresses?
     - Yes.
 You can find our IP ranges [ here ]({%- link ip-ranges.md -%}).
 - Do you support subgroups?
     - Currently, we only support subgroups for users using GitLab 11.6 or higher.